iotexproject/iotex-bootstrap/claim_reward_distribute_voters.md

 The result will be saved to file `epoch_24_to_48.csv`, with the first column as the voter address, and the second column as the reward in Rau the corresponding voter will get.
 This csv file will be used in the next step MultiSend tool where the rewards are actually distributed to your voters.

+## Export Distribution with `bookkeeping` GraphQL web interface
-You can also use our GraphQL interface tool to get the reward distributions.
+You can use our GraphQL interface tool to get the reward distributions.
 The usage is:

 ```
 query {